 An e-bike’s weight also impacts braking performance.
 Higher weight requires more braking force to come to a stop.

-As a result, heavy e-bikes need stronger brakes, such as four-piston hydraulic disc brakes or large rotors of 180 mm or more.
+As a result, ebike brakes need to be stronger than usual, such as four-piston hydraulic disc brakes or large rotors of 180 mm or more.

 Without this extra stopping power, braking distances are longer, and the safety of the e-bike is diminished.